I get more calls from Western-trained

 Liver problems can be caused by many conditions — environmental

 toxins, stress, genetics, infections, ingestion or absorption of

 poisons — but often it’s hard to identify the culprit.

 indicator is jaundice (yellowing of the skin and whites of the

 eyes).
 Your veterinarian can analyze liver function by testing for

-liver enzymes in the blood, but many liver problems are advanced by
+liver enzymes in the blood, but many liver problems have become

-the time jaundice appears or liver enzymes in the blood are
+quite advanced by the time jaundice appears or liver enzymes in the

 Earlier indicators to watch for include persistent